alan-turing-institute/Palaeoanalytics/docs/user-guide/outputs.md

 ![Voronoi Diagram Example](../assets/images/awbari.png_voronoi.png){ width="300px" }

-*Voronoi tessellation showing spatial distribution of scar centroids.*
+*The Voronoi tessellation shows the spatial distribution of the scar centroids.*

 </div>

 </div>

-## Per-Lithic JSON Output (Optional)
+## One JSON file for each lithic (optional)

-When you pass `--export_json`, PyLithics writes one JSON file per lithic to `processed/json/{image_stem}.json` in addition to the CSV.
-The CSV is unchanged.
+With `--export_json`, PyLithics also writes one JSON file for each lithic to `results/json/{image_stem}.json`.
+The CSV does not change.

-The JSON nests metrics by surface and feature, with calibration metadata at the top level:
+The JSON groups the metrics by surface and by feature.
+The calibration is at the top level:

 ```json
 {